qgallouedec/panda-gym/docs/custom/custom_task.rst

 - ``is_success(achieved_goal, desired_goal, info)``: returns whether the task is successfull
 - ``compute_reward(achieved_goal, desired_goal, info)``: returns the reward

-For the purpose of the example, we consider here a very simple task, consisting in moving a cube toward a target position.
+For the purpose of the example, let's consider here a very simple task, consisting in moving a cube toward a target position.
 The goal position is sampled within a volume of 10 m x 10 m x 10 m.

 .. code-block:: python